joshtynjala/actionscript-3.0-developers-guide/display/filtering-display-objects/creating-and-applying-filters.md

 #### Changing filters at run time

-If a display object already has one or more filters applied to it, you can’t change the set of filters by adding additional filters to or removing filters from the `filters` property array.
+If a display object already has one or more filters applied to it, you can't change the set of filters by adding additional filters to or removing filters from the `filters` property array.
 Instead, to add to or change the set of filters being applied, you must make your changes to a separate array, then